Tutorial

 ## [1] "Leaves"

-NEON plant phenology observations are collected along two types of plots.
+NEON plant phenology observations are collected in two types of plots.

 - Primary plots: an 800 meter square phenology loop transect